Guyana is one of the most adventurous, raw, and serene countries in South America.

 Georgetown is full of life and I recommend wandering around and visiting the markets in town, especially Bourda Market and Stabroek Market.
 Of course, don’t miss out on delicious food like Pepperpot, Metemgee, and the Seven Curry.

-After the market, make sure to visit St. George’s Cathedral, another one of the top Guyana places to visit that is worth of including in your itinerary.
+After the market, make sure to visit St. George’s Cathedral, another one of the top Guyana places to visit that is worthy of including in your itinerary.

 Apart from that, you should know that Guyana was originally colonized by the Dutch in the 1600s and later became a British colony, and you can visit several museums here to learn about its history such as The Guyana National Museum and The Museum of African Heritage.